A Pioneer In Closed Rhinoplasty

-No. Dr. Kanodia is one of the few surgeons left in the world who perform ONLY Closed Rhinoplasty where all the incisions we make are from inside the nose.
+No. Kanodia MD is one of the few surgeons left in the world who perform ONLY Closed Rhinoplasty where all the incisions we make are from inside the nose.
 About 95% of surgeons in America perform Open Rhinoplasty as part of their rhinoplasty practice.
-Given that closed rhinoplasty has become a dying trend, Dr. Kanodia has devoted their entire surgical practice to ONLY Closed Rhinoplasty aka scarless rhinoplasty.
+Given that closed rhinoplasty has become a dying trend, the Dr. has devoted their entire surgical practice to ONLY Closed Rhinoplasty aka scarless rhinoplasty.

 Yes.
-Dr. Kanodia is a Board Certified Surgeon specializing in Rhinoplasty and Facial Rejuvenation, is a Full Fellow of the American Academy of Facial Plastic and Reconstructive Surgery and is a Full Fellow of the American Academy of Cosmetic Surgery.
+The Dr. is a Board Certified Surgeon specializing in Rhinoplasty and Facial Rejuvenation, is a Full Fellow of the American Academy of Facial Plastic and Reconstructive Surgery and is a Full Fellow of the American Academy of Cosmetic Surgery.

 Yes.
 If you browse our Gallery we have a collection of noses that cover a wide range of surgical needs.
 In person we also have a much larger catalog we can share with you to show you exactly how each maneuver works and how it would relate to your case.

 Surgeries are performed in our state of the art, Medicare approved Ambulatory Surgery Center with 2 Operating Rooms.
-This was one of the first ambulatory surgery centers in Beverly Hills and was designed and built by Dr. Kanodia himself with his patient’s safety in mind.
+This was one of the first ambulatory surgery centers in Beverly Hills and was designed and built by Kanodia himself with his patient’s safety in mind.
 We wanted to have our office attached to our surgery center to give the comfort of a private center to our patients, in order to avoid the hassle and inconvenience of a major hospital.
 This allows complete privacy for our patients with the highest standard of care.
-We have an entire Cardiology Department within our building as an added security measure for our patients.
+We have an entire Cardiology Department within our building as an added security measure for our patients

-The average Closed Rhinoplasty takes between 1-2 hours for operating time, but you will be at our facility for about 4 hours in total time.
+The average surgery takes between 1-2 hours for operating time, but you will be at our facility for about 4 hours in total time.
 All patients are then discharged safely to their home, a local hotel or aftercare facility.
 Please see our “out of town” patient page for information on hotels and aftercare facilities.

 We use General Anesthesia.
-Our Anesthetist has performed Anesthesia for over 8,000 Closed Rhinoplasty patients over the last 30 years.
+Our Anesthetist has performed Anesthesia for over 8,000 closed rhinoplasty patients over the last 30 years.
 We provide a very slow, titrated anesthesia for our patients that is tailored to your weight and body needs.
 We opt for General Anesthesia because it allows the safest situation for our patients and allows us to concentrate 100% on the surgery itself.